furechan/mintalib/output/pypi-readme.md

 )
 ```

-## Polars Extension
+## Polars Accessor

-Mintalib can be used as a polars extension via a `ts` accessor for polars series, dataframes and expressions.
+Mintalib provides a `ts` accessor for polars series, dataframes and expressions via the `mintalib.polars` module.
 Indicators that expect a prices input should be invoked on a struct with all required fields (see `OHLC` in example below).
 Indicators with multi column outputs like `macd` return a polars struct.

-To activate the extension you only need to import the module `mintalib.polars`.
+To activate the accessor you only need to import the module `mintalib.polars`.

 ```python